CompNeuroTchuGroup/TchuSNNet/README_OutputFiles.md

 As the simulation runs, data will be written in multiple Output files.
 These Files are contained in the output folder, according to the argument that was provided upon execution of the simulation.
 In the minimal case, there will only be one output file: the Datafile.
 If more Recording options were selected in the parameter file, more files can be created to record more precisely specific aspects of the system.

-**The DataFile**
+**The Data File**

-The Datafile contains different averages of the system over time.
+The Data file contains different averages of the system over time.
 The averages are computed over a time period defined as the binSize (provided in the parameter file).
 These values.
 In this file, every line is a time bin and every column is the population average of some quantity : average membrane potential, average firing rate, average incoming external and recurrent current and average total incoming current.
 The final columns of the file are the quenched fluctuations (variability of the total input within the population) and the temporal fluctuations (variability of the population averaged total input within the time bin).
 The header of the file comes with a definition of what each column is.